Proud day for JNU as alumnus Abhijit Banerjee wins Nobel Prize

-Professor Anjan Mukherjee, who taught Banerjee at the Centre For Economic Studies and Planning, said he has sent his former student a congratulatory email.
+Retired professor Anjan Mukherjee, who taught Banerjee at the Centre For Economic Studies and Planning (CESP), said he has sent his former student a congratulatory email.
 "I have sent him an email.
 He was a very good student, among the best that we have taught.
 We always expected that he would go far and he did.

 "He has been at the forefront for many years.
 When his book came out in 2008, that is the time when we thought that he would get the Nobel.
 We were all hoping that he would get it," he told PTI.
 Banerjee pursued his Masters in Economics from the university.